vllm-project/vllm/docs/source/models/supported_models.rst

     - ✅︎

 .. note::
-    As an interim measure, these models are supported via Embeddings API.
-See `this RFC <https://github.com/vllm-project/vllm/issues/8967>`_ for upcoming changes.
+    As an interim measure, these models are supported in both offline and online inference via Embeddings API.

 Classification
 ---------------